What are interpersonal skills? How crucial are they for your success?

 When someone speaks, listen.
 When someone offers feedback, be gracious.
-When someone lends you a hand, thank them.
+And when someone lends you a hand, thank them.

 Much of time, people simply want to be recognized and acknowledged for what they do.
-Give someone a compliment.
+So, give someone a compliment!
 Let them know you’ve noticed their hard work.
 Tell them you appreciate their ideas.

 2. Practice compassion